Table Of Contents

 The safest bet is always to call your own car insurance company after an accident.
-They can tell you what kind of coverage you have for personal injury, collisions, damages and medical expenses.
+They can tell you what kind of coverage you have for personal injury, collisions, damages, and medical expenses.

 You may also have uninsured motorist coverage you can use if the other driver doesn’t have insurance.
 Depending on the services you need, your insurance company will pay for your repairs and medical bills, then work with the at-fault driver’s insurance to collect compensation.

-This is a stress-free solution for you, because everything is billed directly to your insurance company and you won’t need to communicate with the other driver’s insurance company at all.
+This is a stress-free solution for you because everything is billed directly to your insurance company and you won’t need to communicate with the other driver’s insurance company at all.

-In some cases, you’re required to call your own insurance company after an accident to receive payment help with injuries.
-Florida is one of 12 no-fault states, which means you must use your own personal injury protection coverage to pay for injuries.
+In some cases, you’re required to call your own insurance company after an accident to receive payment for help with injuries.
+Florida is one of 12 no-fault states, which means you must use your personal injury protection coverage to pay for injuries.
 If your injuries are more severe than what your insurance covers, you can sue the at-fault driver directly.